alekszs/shopDemo/README.md

 `resources.json.products.json` contains a data set which is being inserted at the start-up by `com.sentia.shopdemo.config.DatabaseChangelog`

 changelog.switch in `application.yml` can be used to enable or disable the initial database population

+##GraphQL

+Provides aditional Schemas and Queries

+Available at '/playground'